arpita-desai/team-generator-app/README.md

 # team-generator-app
-Take data from user and generate team of engineer according those data.
+Take data from user and generate a team of engineer according those data.